neekonsu/alphabet/README.md

 ## In order for the pipeline to function properly, please adhere to the filestructure defined in (<https://github.com/neekonsu/ABC-Enhancer-Gene-Prediction>)
 ## Check (<https://hub.docker.com/repository/docker/neekonsu/alphabet/general>) for docker container preloaded with pipeline and template filestructure as well as example data
 ## Credit
-### All credit for the ABC-Gene-Enhancer-Prediction tool that we implemented along with several several parts of the readme goes to the Broad Institute, to jnasser and his collaborators who created the original pipeline.
+### All credit for the ABC-Gene-Enhancer-Prediction tool that we implemented along with several several parts of the readme goes to the Broad Institute, to jnasser and his collaborators who created the original pipeline
 ## Dependencies
 ### Please ensure that the following dependencies are satisfied if you are not running inside of the official Docker container: